LinzheHE/monorepo-LinzheHe/Assignment3/README.md

 # TODO Please edit the following information in your assignment

-- Name:
+- Name: Linzhe He
 - How many hours did it take you to complete this assignment?
+6 hours
 - Did you collaborate with any other students/TAs/Professors?
+No
 - Did you use any external resources?
 (Cite them below)
-  - tbd
-  - tbd
+  - No
   - (Optional) What was your favorite part of the assignment?
 - (Optional) How would you improve the assignment?
+I don't think we have covered enough materials or we get enough reference for doing this assignment.
+Things became more unclear after I read the hints post on Piazza, because it seems like there are some design that professor want us do, but I am struggled to figure out what it is.
+I think the instruction of what we are expected to do for this assignment could be more clear.

 # Implementation Logistics